Roger Caillois: Biography

-Caillois' key ideas on play
+Key ideas on play

 Caillois built critically on an earlier theory of play developed by the Dutch cultural historian Johan Huizinga in his book Homo Ludens (1938).
 Huizinga had discussed the importance of play as an element of culture and society.
 He used the term "Play Theory" to define the conceptual space in which play occurs, and argued that play is a necessary (though not sufficient) condition for the generation of culture.

 Caillois began his own book Man, Play and Games (1961) with Huizinga's definition of play:

 Summing up the formal characteristics of play we might call it a free activity standing quite consciously outside "ordinary" life as being "not serious," but at the same time absorbing the player intensely and utterly.
 It is an activity connected with no material interest, and no profit can be gained by it.
 It proceeds within its own proper boundaries of time and space according to fixed rules and in an orderly manner.
 It promotes the formation of social groupings which tend to surround themselves with secrecy and to stress their difference from the common world by disguise or other means.

 Caillois disputed Huizinga's emphasis on competition in play.
 He also noted the considerable difficulty in arriving at a comprehensive definition of play, concluding that play is best described by six core characteristics: